damianhakert/damianhakert.github.io/source/handbook/general-onboarding/index.md

 * [ ] People Ops: reach out to the new team member to identify and order any necessary supplies/equipment.
 * [ ] Patricio/CEO: Add to tweetdeck
-* [ ] Link your GitLab email address to an easily recognizable photo of yourself on [gravatar](https://en.gravatar.com/) (don't use an avatar or stock photo).
+* [ ] New team member: Link your GitLab email address to an easily recognizable photo of yourself on [gravatar](https://en.gravatar.com/) (don't use an avatar or stock photo).
 * [ ] New team member: Create GitLab.com account and leave a comment in this issue with the handle
 * [ ] Hiring manager: /cc the new user in the organization issue with this checklist that was created for them.
 * [ ] Jacob/CEO: Invite team members' Gitlab.com account to the [gitlab.com group](https://gitlab.com/groups/gitlab-com/group_members) as a developer